drnoir/papyrus-ai-node/README.md

 The AI that was more human than most.

-This demo allows you to interact with a virtual avater which recites poetry and quotes for Edgar Allan Poe, Gothic poet of the imagination.
+This demo allows you to interact with a virtual avater which recites poetry and quotes from Edgar Allan Poe, Gothic poet of the imagination.

 ## Assets used with permission